Samuel-Hoskin/DeliverConSite/events/DeliverCon20252.md

 | C | Help and support | Is there a delivery managers playbook we can use to support teams, with tools and ideas and process timelines |
 | D | Agile transformation in non-agile areas | How do we transform the masses of an area with a mix of those steeped in agile and those who aren’t. |
 | E | How do we avoid analysis paralysis? | How do you we get teams testing ideas quickly rather than spending lots of time researching |

-## Past Events

-For more details on previous DeliverCon's, check out the [Event Pages](../../events)

-To find out the latest, follow us on [LinkedIn](https://www.linkedin.com/company/delivercon) and subscribe to our [event calander / mailing list](https://lu.ma/DeliverCon).